gblpedia/katacoda-scenarios/primehub-v3/step5.md

 That's all.
 Feel free to try PrimeHub CE and check out [documentation](https://docs.primehub.io/docs/getting-started-user).

-*Please be noticed that Katacoda environment could be time out anytime.* Don't be too harsh on this Katacoda environment.
+Don't be too harsh on this Katacoda environment and *please be noticed that Katacoda environment could be timeout anytime.*

 If you like it, why not giving PrimeHub CE a try in your circumstance to start a real project.
 Enjoy!